NBlaze860/Shipsy-Inventory-Manager/docs/DESIGN.md

 - Adding ownership validation in `productController` to ensure users can only view, update, or delete their own products.

 **Reasoning:** This change enforces data privacy and security by restricting access to resources based on ownership.
 It's a critical feature for a multi-tenant application where users' data should be isolated.
 This implementation is scalable and aligns with best practices for building secure applications.

+## AI-Powered Product Chatbot

+**Context:** Users need an intelligent way to query and interact with their product data using natural language.
+A chatbot interface would improve user experience and provide quick access to product information.

+**Decision:** A new analytics endpoint `POST /analytics/chatbot` has been implemented with the following features:
+- Uses Gemini LLM for natural language processing
+- Restricts responses to product-related queries only
+- Filters product data by authenticated user ID for privacy
+- Returns concise, contextual responses based on user's product inventory
+- Implements proper authentication middleware integration
+- Provides fallback response for non-product-related queries

+**Reasoning:** This feature enhances user interaction with their inventory data through conversational AI.
+By restricting access to user-specific products and limiting responses to product-related queries, it maintains security and relevance.
+The integration with existing authentication ensures data privacy while providing a modern, intuitive interface for inventory management.

+## AI-Powered Product Chatbot

+**Context:** Users need an intelligent way to query and interact with their product data using natural language.
+A chatbot interface would improve user experience and provide quick access to product information.

+**Decision:** A new analytics endpoint `POST /analytics/chatbot` has been implemented with the following features:
+- Uses Gemini LLM for natural language processing
+- Restricts responses to product-related queries only
+- Filters product data by authenticated user ID for privacy
+- Returns concise, contextual responses based on user's product inventory
+- Implements proper authentication middleware integration
+- Provides fallback response for non-product-related queries

+**Reasoning:** This feature enhances user interaction with their inventory data through conversational AI.
+By restricting access to user-specific products and limiting responses to product-related queries, it maintains security and relevance.
+The integration with existing authentication ensures data privacy while providing a modern, intuitive interface for inventory management.